Ohio State track and field hosts the Buckeye Classic at French Field House.

 Photos by Jeff Mills

-Rob Banhagel begins his first season as volunteer pole vault assistant for the Ohio State men's track and field team.
+Rob Banhagel is in his second season as a volunteer assistant for the Ohio State track and field program.
+He works with the Buckeye pole vaulters and decathletes.

-Prior to Ohio State, Rob coached at Gahanna Lincoln High School in Gahanna, Ohio.
-While at Gahanna, Rob gained national recognition while working with Jacob Blankenship who, under Rob's guidance, broke meet, school, conference, divisional, regional and state records on his way to being a 2012 OATCCC Indoor State Champion and indoor state record holder, two-time OHSAA State Outdoor Champion and outdoor state record holder, USA Today All-USA Track and Field Member 2011 and 2012, IAAF World Youth Games Bronze Medalist 2011, New Balance Outdoor Champion 2011, New Balance Indoor Champion 2012, All State 2010, 2011 and 2012, All Conference 2009, 2010, 2011 and 2012 and 2012 Midwest Meet of Champions second place finish.
-Blankenship finalized the 2012 indoor season being ranked No. 3 in the nation with a vault of 5.35m (17-6.50) and finished the 2012 outdoor season ranked No. 3 in the nation with a vault of 5.23m (17-2) and topped the 17 foot barrier fourteen times.
+Prior to Ohio State, Banhagel coached at Gahanna Lincoln High School in Gahanna, Ohio.
+While at Gahanna, Banhagel gained national recognition while working with Jacob Blankenship, who broke meet, school, conference, divisional, regional and state records.
+Blankenship was a 2012 OATCCC indoor state champion and indoor state record holder, two-time OHSAA state outdoor champion and outdoor state record holder, and a member of the USA Today All-USA track and field team (2011 and 2012).
+Blankenship ended the 2012 indoor season ranked No. 3 in the nation with a vault of 5.35 meters (17-6.50) and finished the 2012 outdoor season ranked No. 3 in the nation with a vault of 5.23 meters (17-2.00).

-As a student-athlete, Rob competed at Western Michigan University, and at Cuesta College in San Luis Obispo, CA where he trained under Jan Johnson, 1972 Olympic Bronze Medalist and former World Record Holder.
-Rob traveled the U.S. with Jan as an assistant coach for Sky Jumpers Pole Vault Camps.
-Rob was part of the Cal Poly-Cuesta College Pole Vault surge during the early 90's and held the record at Cuesta College for 7 years with a jump of 16' 8" and is still listed in the top-30 Central Coast All-Time list.
-His PR is 5.35m (17-6.5) while jumping unattached.
+As a student-athlete, Banhagel competed at Western Michigan University and Cuesta College in San Luis Obispo, Calif.
+At Cuesta College, he trained under Jan Johnson, the 1972 Olympic bronze medalist and a former world-record holder.
+Banhagel traveled the U.S. with Johnson as an assistant coach for Sky Jumpers pole vault camps.
+He was a member of the Cal Poly-Cuesta College pole vault surge during the early 1990s and held the school record in the pole vault at Cuesta College for seven years with a jump of 5.08 meters (16-8.00).
+He is still listed in the Top 30 Central Coast all-time list.
+His all-time personal-best mark is 5.35 meters (17-6.50).